Center for Neuroendocrine Tumors

 Sensitivity of 18F-fluorocholine PET for the detection of abnormal parathyroid adenomas confirmed by pathology as compared to sestamibi imaging.
 Location of parathyroid adenoma at imaging as read by three blinded readers, will be ...

-The frequency and severity of treatment emergent adverse events following 68Ga-FAP-2286 injection will be descriptively reported as classified and graded by National Cancer Institute Common Terminology Criteria for Adverse Events ...
+For Cohort A, the frequency and severity of adverse events following 64Cu-GRIP B injection will be descriptively reported, using NCI Common Terminology Criteria for Adverse Events (CTCAE) version 5.0

 U.S. News rankings